Skip to main content

 Global convergence

 Global convergence is eventual.
 A region publishes its own regional count when the count becomes meaningful for remote decisions.
 Other regions import the sum of foreign regional counts and include that imported count in future decisions.
+The publishing region may also import its own published count as a lower bound for local regional state on nodes that have not yet seen the same regional origin value.

 Region A accepts traffic